3035689025/ENGG1340_COMP2113_Group-project/README.md

 Died immediately- killed on the spot by superior (will be warning prior to this event)

 ##### 2) Died in incompetence
-Prerequisites:
+Prerequisites:\
 Run out of money (poor grades in previous weekss- time, accuracy...)

-Events:
+Events:\
 Starved in the next week

 ##### 3) Died with honor(1)
-Prerequisites:
+Prerequisites: \
 Did not encounter  “invitation from assassin” (x disapproved alien spies entries)

-Events:
+Events:\
 Died in week 7(final week) by starvation/over-working (tbd)

 ##### 4) Died with honor (2)
-Prerequisites:
+Prerequisites:\
-a) Encounter “invitation from assassin” (x approved alien spies entries),
+a) Encounter “invitation from assassin” (x approved alien spies entries)\
 b) Approved all 3 (tbd) Earth officials to Earth

-Events:
+Events:\
-Awarded medal of honor in week 6
+Awarded medal of honor in week 6\
 Died in week 7(final week) by starvation/over-working (tbd)

 ##### 5) Died in disgrace (2)
-Prerequisites:
+Prerequisites:\
-a) Encounter “invitation from assassin” (x approved alien spies entries),
+a) Encounter “invitation from assassin” (x approved alien spies entries)\
 b) Did not approve all 3 (tbd) Earth officials to Earth

-Events:
+Events:\
-Officials were ambushed in space by assassins
+Officials were ambushed in space by assassins\
 Died when week 6 ended- killed by superior

 ##### 6) Hero’s journey
-Prerequisites:
+Prerequisites:\
-a) Encounter “invitation from assassin” (x approved alien spies entries),
+a) Encounter “invitation from assassin” (x approved alien spies entries)\
 b) Disapproved all 3 (tbd) Earth officials to Earth

 Events:
-All 3 officials were ambushed in space by assassins Ruling party was overthrown
+All 3 officials were ambushed in space by assassins\
+Ruling party was overthrown\
-Rebellion was a success
+Rebellion was a success\
 You were celebrated as a hero.

 ##### 7) Early retirement
-Prerequisites:
+Prerequisites:\
-a) Survive week 3
+a) Survive week 3\
 b) Choose “retirement with retirement plan” at the end of a week

-Events:
+Events:\
-Continue living as a human
+Continue living as a human\
 Died after relieved from duty- killed by superior (treason)